Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 2026 Key Changes

-- R modifier for respiratory compromise on any category
+- R modifier for respiratory compromise appended to any category

-- PERT upgraded to Class I for Cat C3, D, E
+- PERT teams upgraded to Class I for Cat C3, D, E

-- DOACs preferred over warfarin; LMWH over UFH
+- DOACs preferred over warfarin (Class I) · LMWH over UFH

 ① Haemo